adobe/leonardo/packages/contrast-colors/README.md

 ```
 generateContrastColors({colorKeys, base, ratios, colorspace})
 ```
-**name** *string*: optional parameter to name your colors.
-If named, colors output as key-value pairs, otherwise they are returned as an array of values.

 **colorKeys** *[array]*: list of colors referenced to generate a lightness scale.
 Much like [key frames](https://en.wikipedia.org/wiki/Key_frame), key colors are single points by which additional colors will be interpolated between.